StackTipsLab/custom-calendar-view/README.md

 //Initialize calendar with date
 Calendar currentCalendar=Calendar.getInstance(Locale.getDefault());

-//Show Monday as first date of week calendarView.setFirstDayOfWeek(Calendar.MONDAY);
+//Show Monday as the first date of the week calendarView.setFirstDayOfWeek(Calendar.MONDAY);

 //Show/hide overflow days of a month